 is your competitive advantage.

-Do an inventory (some call it “soul-searching”) of your history, your skills and your talents.
+Do an inventory (some call it “soul-searching”) of your work history, your skills and your talents.
 Then, use today’s online tools to share your story with your target audience.
 If you’re looking for a new job, your resume is the starting point.
 Think of it as a marketing document that is the history of your life’s work.
 The format, construction and every word in your resume counts.

 Less is more when marketing yourself and your services.